nqrduck/.github/profile/README.md

 The  LimeNQR module is a submodule of the [spectrometer module](https://github.com/nqrduck/nqrduck-spectrometer).
 It uses the LimeSDR based spectrometer.
 It provides a Graphical User Interface (GUI) for the control of the LimeSDR based spectrometer.
 The module uses the LimeDriver project for the control of the LimeSDR based spectrometer [1].

 ### [nqrduck-spectrometer-simulator](https://github.com/nqrduck/nqrduck-spectrometer-simulator)
-The Simulator module is used to simulate magnetic resonance experiments.
+The Simulator module is a submodule of the [spectrometer module](https://github.com/nqrduck/nqrduck-spectrometer).The Simulator module is used to simulate magnetic resonance experiments.
 It is based on the bloch simulator by C. Graf [2].

 ### [nqrduck-pulseprogrammer](https://github.com/nqrduck/nqrduck-pulseprogrammer)
 The pulseprogrammer module is used to create pulse sequences with a user interface for magnetic resonance  experiments.